 (This is a continuation of Local Maximums and Minimums.
 It is recommended that you review the first and second derivative tests before going on.)

 Inflection points are where the function changes concavity.
 Since concave up corresponds to a positive second derivative and concave down corresponds to a negative second derivative, then when the function changes from concave up to concave down (or vise versa) the second derivative must equal zero at that point.
 So the second derivative must equal zero to be an inflection point.
 But don't get excited yet.
 You have to make sure that the concavity actually changes at that point.
+(Editor's note: Technically inflection points can also occur where the second derivative is undefined but for purpose of Math 34B this situation is not normally considered.)

 Example 1 with f(x) = x3.